Forex Trading and How It Determines the Dollar's Value

 The Most Traded Currencies

-The chart below shows the top 10 currencies and the percent of global currency trades in 2016.
-It also shows and percent traded among their primary currency pairs, where available.
+The chart below from the BIS shows the top 10 currencies and the percent of global currency trades in 2016.

 |Currency||% of World Trade|

 |CHF (Swiss Franc)||5|

 |CNY (Chinese Yuan)||4|